Mary T. Barra

 Vice President, GM Global Design

-Simcoe had been vice president of GM international design since 2014.
-He joined GM in 1983 as a designer at Holden in Australia.
+Simcoe had been vice president of GM International Design since 2014.
+In that role, he led GM’s production and advanced studios in Korea, Australia, and India.
+Simcoe joined GM in 1983 as a designer at Holden in Australia, and was Holden’s brand champion.
 In 2003, as executive director of Asia Pacific design, he led the development of the new GM Korea design operations.
-Simcoe later became executive director of North American exterior design, and was responsible for critical and commercial successes like the GMC Terrain, Buick LaCrosse, Chevrolet Camaro and Equinox, and Cadillac CTS.
+Simcoe later became executive director of North American exterior design.
+He also led the team responsible for the Buick Avenir concept.

 Vice President, Global Customer Care and Aftersales

-Turvey has global oversight for customer care and aftersales, including driving customer retention throughout the ownership lifecycle by ensuring global service engineering readiness for launch vehicles; service parts planning and procurement; the parts distribution network; and providing service, sales, and marketing support to the GM’s dealers and aftermarket channels.
-He previously served as executive director of GM North America Customer Care, and Aftersales sales and marketing.
+Turvey has global oversight for customer care and aftersales, including driving customer retention throughout the ownership lifecycle by ensuring global service engineering readiness for launch vehicles, service parts planning and procurement, warehousing and logistics, the parts distribution network, and service, sales, and marketing support for the GM North America dealer and the independent aftermarket channels.
+Turvey previously served as executive director of GM North America Customer Care and Aftersales.

-Since August 2018, Westenberg has been in Shanghai and oversees all financial operations in China.
-Prior to this, he held several important leadership positions, including GM vice president and treasurer.
-Before becoming treasurer, Westenberg was executive director, corporate financial planning and analysis, with responsibility for GM’s financial forecasting, budgeting, and medium-term planning activities, as well as supporting the company’s global corporate staffs.
+Based in Shanghai, Westenberg oversees all financial operations in China, including the joint ventures.
+Prior to his current role, he held several important leadership positions, including GM vice president and treasurer.
+Before becoming treasurer, Westenberg was executive director, corporate financial planning and analysis, with responsibility for GM’s financial forecasting, budgeting, and medium-term planning activities, as well as for leading the finance team.

 Vice President, Global Manufacturing Engineering

-Wiese’s global team of 5,000 has manufacturing engineering responsibility for automotive press, body, paint, assembly, controls, propulsion, and global program management.
+Wiese’s global team of 5,000 has manufacturing engineering responsibility for automotive press, body, paint, assembly, controls, powertrain, and global program management.
 He has 40 years of experience in manufacturing and manufacturing engineering.
-His previous roles included executive director of product industrialization; executive director, manufacturing engineering vehicle body center; and plant manager at the Oshawa (Canada) Truck Assembly facility.
+His previous roles include executive director of product industrialization; executive director, manufacturing engineering vehicle body center; and plant manager at the Oshawa (Canada) Truck Assembly.
+Wiese has a strong reputation for relationship-building.

 Ken J. Barrett